PaLeroy/phd_defense/talk.md

 # Value-based CTDE Methods in Symmetric Two-team Markov Game: from Cooperation to Team Competition

 ---
-# Motivation
+class: middle

+## Motivations

-- We want to train teams to be resilient to many opponent strategies.
+- We want to train teams to be resilient against many strategies.

 - Works in 1v1 competition:
     - Train with single-agent reinforcement learning,
     - Learning scenarios: train against different opponents.

 - Use these approaches with CTDE methods.
+    - Amongst the first ones!

 ---
+class: middle
-# Two team Markov game
+## Two team Markov game

 - Two teams.